Focus Group on BCS (Biopharmaceutics Classification System) and Biowaiver

 In constant memory of: Dirk Barends, Founder of the Focus Group

 Please click here to view a short tribute to Dirk Barends and his contributions to the Focus Group

 Biowaiver monographs are literature reviews, in which publicly available data are gathered and organized to address the question of whether a biowaiver can be recommended for a new formulation of that API.
 Parameters and points discussed are: solubility and permeability, dissolution of dosage forms, pharmacokinetics, the therapeutic use and therapeutic window of the API, data on excipient interactions and problems with bioavailability and/or bioequivalence.
 For more information and a list of available monographs: click here.

 The SIG on BCS & Biowaivers reviewed and commented on the following draft guidelines:

 Our comments (click here) on the draft guidelines Conduct and Analysis of Comparative Bioavailability Studies (click here) and Comparative Bioavailability Standards: Formulations used for Systemic Effects (click here).

 For an overview of links to important international regulatory documents, click here

-Contact the FIP Scientific Secretary Prof. Henk de Jong via firstname.lastname@example.org
+Contact the FIP Scientific Secretary Prof. Giovanni Pauletti via email@example.com

-Peter Langguth & Marlies Kubbinga run BIOTHREE, carried out at the Dutch National Institute for Public Health and the Environment (RIVM) and the Johannes Gutenberg University of Mainz, and co-sponsored by the Pharmaceutical Quality Research Institute (PQRI) and the FIP, to develop a comparative in vitro permeability test, to become a second surrogate in vitro bioequivalence test, in addition to comparative in vitro dissolution testing.
+Publications resulting from the project BIOTHREE, co-sponsored by the Pharmaceutical Quality Research Institute (PQRI) and the FIP, and carried out under the supervision of Peter Langguth to develop a comparative in vitro permeability test which could serve as a second surrogate in vitro bioequivalence test, along with comparative in vitro dissolution testing, are listed here.